naja628/qwerasdf/work/manual.md

 Place your left hand on the home row (ASDF), and use your mouse with your right hand.

 ## Using the Menu
 The botton area of the screen displays a list of all currently available menu actions (e.g. `D: Draw Shape`), which are always activated by hitting the corresponding key on the keyboard.
-After triggering an action, the mappings will change to more contextually relevant sub-actions (the menu has a tree-like structure).
+After triggering an action, the mappings will change to more contextually relevant sub-actions.
 Use `X` or `SPACE` to come back to the start of the menu.
 (This will also cancel currently unifinished actions)

 The bottom 4 actions (`Camera`, `Menu Top`, `Command` and `Rewind`) are "pinned", and are available form anywhere in the menu.

 Triggering an action in the menu will often change the behavior of the mouse, and/or display a **hint at the bottom of screen**.
 For example after `D: Draw Shape`/`S: New Segment`, left-clicking on 2 points will draw a segment between them.

 ## The Commandline
 Some things are acheived through the command-line (i.e. by literally typing commands).
 Use `C: Command`, to enter the command-line and start typing a commands.
 A green command prompt will appear.
 To quit the command-line use `Ctrl-C` or use `Enter` when the prompt is empty (no text was typed since the last command).
 The cursor is always at the end of the line and you cannot navigate with the arrows (or the mouse).

 See list of available commands (look first at `help` (TODO link) and `ls-cmd` (TODO link)).
 [TODO link]

 Available shortcuts:
 * `Ctrl-U`: erase current line